homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `key2fa` (string):
 2FA key received from Panasonic (32 characters).
 Example: GVZCKT2LLBLV2QBXMFAWFXKFKU5EWL2H.
 Note: This field is currently not required to make this plugin work, but Panasonic already requires 2FA (code or SMS, recommended code) to log in to Comfort Cloud, so it may be required soon.

-* `appVersionOverride` (string):
-Leave this field empty to automatically fetch the latest version from the App Store and if that fails, it will use the last known working value which is hard-coded.
-Filling in this field will make the entered version used (automatic overwriting of versions from the App Store will not work).

 * `suppressOutgoingUpdates` (boolean):
 When enabled, changes in the Home app will not be sent to Comfort Cloud.
 Useful for testing your installation without constantly switching the state of your AC.